meilisearch/documentation/guides/main_concepts/documents.md

 $ ./meilisearch --http-payload-size-limit= 1048576000
 ```

-> The above code sets the payload limit to approximately 1GB, instead of the 10MB default.
+> The above code sets the payload limit to 1GB, instead of the 100MB default.

 **MeiliSearch uses a lot of RAM when indexing documents**.
 Be aware of your RAM availability as you increase the size of your batch as this could result in a MeiliSearch crash.